The California Health Report partners with communities across the state to help solve health equity issues.

 We’ve received numerous awards, including a nationwide award for our investigative story about how California counties are leaving millions of federal dollars for mental health programs on the table, contributing to discrepancies in mental health funding across the state.
 We’ve also been honored for our reporting on alternatives to police for domestic violence survivors, racial equity and children with disabilities.

-Our stories are cross-published, translated into Spanish, published by ethnic media and picked up by public radio, reaching a state- and nationwide audience.
+Our stories are cross-published by regional and national media outlets, translated into Spanish and Chinese, and picked up by public radio.
 Our newsletters and stories are read by policymakers in Washington, D.C. and Sacramento, as well as community members and advocates who are working to create change on the ground.
-We have collaborated with ProPublica, the Center for Public Integrity and High Country News on investigative projects.
+We have collaborated with ProPublica, the Center for Public Integrity and the Institute for Nonprofit News on investigative projects.
 We’re a member of the Institute for Nonprofit News and LION Publishers.
-Our fiscal sponsor is the Tides Center.
+Our fiscal sponsor is Tides Center.

 We’re excited to be here, exploring solutions and sharing stories together.